 Through the planned and systematic management of swimming pools, a safer environment can be achieved.

-Where would these issues be relevant?
+Where/when would these issues be relevant?

 Please note that workplaces who share their pool with the surrounding community or other organisations must ensure that these organisations have appropriate occupational health and safety management systems in place to address hazards they may be exposed to.